-There are seven tax rates for the tax year 2022, with the highest tax rate remaining at 37% for single taxpayers earning more than $539,900.
+There are seven tax rates for the tax year 2022.
+The highest tax rate remains at 37% for single taxpayers earning more than $539,900.
 The same rate applies to married taxpayers filing joint returns for income over $647,850.

 The other marginal rates are as follows: